siberianfox/g2wiki/g2core-in-use.md

 ## Video's

+### Implementation

+* [Katt Scott's ROSCon 2014 talk](https://vimeo.com/106993910#t=547s) about using ROS (Robot OS) to build a three axes pick and place robot
+  * TinyG content starts around ~9:07.
+Not super in depth on TinyG, mostly high level.

 ### Things being created, where g2core is part of the process

 * [5 Axis - Custom Made Hotwire Cutter](https://vimeo.com/138558233)